-What is it like to be a Sámi and belong to the only indigenous people group in Europe?
+What is it like to be a Sámi and belong to the only indigenous people group in the European Union?
 It is wonderful and scary, unique, and ordinary.
 The Finnish League for Human Rights met five young Sámi who sat down to tell a little bit about their own life, future aspirations, and identity.

 The reportage is realised in collaboration with The Sámi Parliament Youth Council.
 You can follow and participate in the conversation on Facebook, Instagram, and Twitter with a hashtag #saamelaisnuori.